rayw000/use-proxy/README.md

 4. `use-proxy-display-in-global-mode-string`

    Boolean indicates whether display proxy states in `global-mode-string`.
+If non-nil, proxy states will also be added into `global-mode-string`.
+In which case even if you turn off minor mode list or work with `diminish`, proxy states would still be visible in your mode line if you enable `%M` substitution.

 **NOTICE:** Do not forget to load your `custom-file` if you customized these variables.